Role-based access control (RBAC): What it is, benefits, and examples

 Rippling's role-based permissions also extend beyond the core platform, integrating with a wide range of third-party applications and services.
 This means you can enforce consistent access control policies across your entire tech stack.
 Rippling also provides detailed audit logs and access reports, making it easy to demonstrate compliance with security regulations and standards.
 When creating these reports, you have control over ensuring users and admins only ever see the data they're authorized to access, maintaining data security and privacy across all levels of the organization.

 Another key benefit of Rippling's role-based permissions is the ability to streamline access requests and approvals.
-With Rippling, employees can easily request access to the resources they need directly from the platform.
+With Rippling, access can be granted by role or requested by managers.
 These requests are then routed to the appropriate approvers based on predefined policies, ensuring that access is granted quickly and securely.

 For example: A new sales representative joins your company and needs a laptop with specific sales software, plus access to the CRM and various analytics tools.
 Through Rippling’s IT Management view, this triggers multiple approval workflows.
 The laptop assignment is automatically processed based on predefined policies.
 The software access requests are compared against standard permissions for the sales role, with any additional requests routed to the appropriate manager for approval.
 IT admins can track all these requests from a centralized dashboard, streamlining the entire onboarding process while maintaining security and compliance.